 Brazil is one of the most popular destinations for volunteers.
 There are many advantages to making Brazil your volunteer abroad destination.
-The country possesses magnificent beaches, wide expanses of unspoiled wilderness, and one of the most vibrant and musical cultures in the world.
-The astonishing Amazon rain forests make Brazil a favored destination for both ecotourists and volunteers looking to take part in conservation efforts.
+The country possesses magnificent beaches, wide expanses of unspoiled wilderness, and one of the world's most vibrant and musical cultures.
+The astonishing Amazon rain forests make Brazil a favored destination for both ecotourists and volunteers looking to participate in conservation efforts.
 There are hundreds of conservation programs willing to work with gappers to create an adaptable schedule.

-Currently, Brazil is a progressive country with a rapidly rising economy, but there are still many disadvantaged children in urban slums and poor rural areas.
+Currently, Brazil is a progressive country with a rapidly rising economy, but many disadvantaged children are still in urban slums and poor rural areas.
 Stuck in a vicious cycle of poverty, volunteers are needed to work with these Brazilian citizens to improve their prospects through education.
 There are few things more fulfilling than rescuing a street child from a life of desperation.
-The simple patience and dedication of volunteers makes a colossal difference in their future.
+The simple patience and dedication of volunteers make a colossal difference in their future.

 Adventure travel offers the gapper fun jobs to do while exploring Brazil’s many exotic locations.
 For example, a gapper could work for a Carnaval Program, helping locals prepare for Brazil's biggest party of the year!
 Gappers can also get involved in youth sports programs, providing a recreational outlet to youth from low-income backgrounds.
 There are plenty of fun opportunities for the adventurous gapper to help the country while having the time of his/her life!

 If you go to Brazil, make sure to visit the famous statue of Christ the Redeemer.
 This Brazilian landmark stands hundreds of feet tall, watching over the city as a reminder of Brazilian history and cultural ties to Catholicism.
-It’s truly a remarkable sight (even if your not religious).
+It’s a truly remarkable sight (even if you're not religious).

 You can also bike ride along the Iguazu Falls, a magical place to see rainbows bursting through the mist.
 This is also a great way to see Brazil's diverse wildlife.
 Every day scientists are discovering more species than they can keep track of!

 Nothing beats the Amazon jungle.
-Here, you can see animals native to Brazil as well as the huge diversity of its trees and flowers, truly second to none.
-Hang glide, rock climb, bungee jump, or backpack through the wilderness, Brazil is a country that has everything an adventurer could ever dream of!
+Here, you can see animals native to Brazil and the huge diversity of its trees and flowers, truly second to none.
+Hang glide, rock climb, bungee jump, or backpack through the wilderness.
+Brazil is a country that has everything an adventurer could ever dream of!

-Conservation and environmental internships in Brazil give interns the meaningful opportunity to protect the biologically diversity of the Amazon rainforest.
-International Internships usually offer both on-site orientation and on-site support to make sure interns get a full internship abroad experience.
+Conservation and environmental internships in Brazil give interns the meaningful opportunity to protect the Amazon rainforest's biological diversity.
+International Internships usually offer both on-site orientation and on-site support to ensure interns get a full internship abroad experience.
 International internships in Brazil give gappers an edge when returning home and entering the competitive job market.

 Many internships will work around your schedule, allowing you to explore the delicious restaurants throughout the cities and travel to Brazil’s many monuments and landmarks.
-While Brazil is still struggling in many ways, the country's economy is growing faster than any other South American country's.
-Brazil offers more than 30 fields to work in including but not limited to Art, Computer Science, Finance, and Zoology.
+While Brazil is still struggling in many ways, its economy is growing faster than any other South American country.
+Brazil offers more than 30 fields to work in, including but not limited to Art, Computer Science, Finance, and Zoology.

 Prices in Brazil vary to an extreme degree.
-For example, Rio De Janeiro and Sao Paulo have been ranked amongst the top fifteen most expensive cities in the world.
+For example, Rio De Janeiro and São Paulo have been ranked amongst the world's top fifteen most expensive cities.
 Even modest living in these bustling cities can cost more than living in New York City!
 However, the price plummets drastically when you travel to the countryside and surrounding suburbs, but due to Brazil’s large economic divide, living in these areas will require large sacrifices from the gapper.
 As with every other country, living with luxury will be drastically more expensive.
 Luckily many programs will work within your budget to accommodate your needs.
 Study up and find the best program for your needs.

 Brazil is full of life and color.
-For hundreds of years its heritage and culture have been in the making by diverse ethnic and cultural groups.
-This glorious mix of cultures have created astonishing expressions such as bossa nova, capoeira.
+For hundreds of years, its heritage and culture have been in the making by diverse ethnic and cultural groups.
+This glorious mix of cultures has created astonishing expressions such as bossa nova, capoeira.
 Brazil’s strong cultural resilience sustains as indigenous peoples and African-Brazilians reaffirm their sense of identity through strife.

 While handshakes are expected and will suffice.
-Brazilians are a passionate people.
-As you get to know your friends, it is not uncommon for men to hug, and give Brazilian women a kiss on the cheek.
-Family is extremely important to Brazilians and the closer you get to a new friend, the more you’ll be thought of as a member of the family.
+Brazilians are passionate people.
+As you get to know your friends, it is not uncommon for men to hug and kiss Brazilian women on the cheek.
+Family is extremely important to Brazilians, and the closer you get to a new friend, the more you’ll be thought of as a member of the family.

 Brazil has an amazing blend of Portuguese and Hispanic traditions.
 This cultural clash has lead to many unique artistic developments.
 Every gapper should explore Brazil’s many museums, literary establishments, musical clubs, film theaters, and religious monuments.
 As a primarily Catholic country, Brazil is filled with gorgeous churches with jaw-dropping architecture.
 Brazil has produced a long history of great folklore, literature, and poetry.
-A few of Brazil’s finest thinkers include: Jorge Amado, Joyce Cavalccante, Joao Guimaraes Rosa, Vinicius de Moraes and many many others.
+A few of Brazil’s finest thinkers include Jorge Amado, Joyce Cavalcante, Joao Guimaraes Rosa, Vinicius de Moraes, and many many others.